soler91/vs-imp-cage/README.md

 # Usage
 !impcage on/off
-!delay value (in ms) : Sets the time it waits before despawning markers
+!delay value (in ms) : Sets the time it waits before despawning markers Comes with 1200 (1.2s) as the default delay value.

 It uses cobala ores as markers but can be changed to another collectionId or an item To change the marker to item open index.js and look at the bottom of the script